letitloose/infinite-scroll/README.md

 # infinite-scroll
 infinitely scrolling webpage project

+## How To Use ##

+    1. Download the latest release bundle and extract it.
+    2. Load the main.html file into your favorite browser.
+    3. Scroll infinitely through the Items.
+    4. Remember to take a break!

+## Summary ##
+Infinite scrolling is a User Interface design pattern well suited for browsing through a large or endless stream of items.

+### Benefits ###
+1. **Reduce Interruptions**: It provides the user an uninterrupted stream of content and maintains their engagement without having to actively decide to load new content and wait for it to load.
+2. **Lowers Interaction**: Users don't have to actively decide to load more content by clicking a button.
+Also navigating back is easier because the content is all loaded already.
+3. **Well Suited to Mobile Devices**: Users are used to scrolling on mobile devices because of the small screen size.
+Infinite scrolling allows them to use a natural motion to navigate.

+### Drawbacks ###
+1. **Refinding Items**: it can be tough to refind a specific item that you've already seen.
+The user is required to remember where in the infinite scroll they saw the item and navigate back
+2. **Increases Page Load**: Items are added continuously and consume more and more computing resources.
+This can particularly be a problem on mobile devices with limited bandwidth
+3. **Accessability Issues**: Users who are keyboard only can find scrolling via page up/down or tabbing to be more arduous in an infinite scrolling design as opposed to a more traditional pagination design.

+### Alternatives ###
+1. **Pagination**: Display a "page" of data at a time and have forward/back buttons to navigate to the next/previous page.
+Better for accessability and reducing page load.
+2. **Scrolling with Load More button**: This is a sort of hybrid approach.
+You get the benefit of scrolling, while giving the user some agency on if they want to continue browsing.

 ## Research ##
 I began by wanting to learn more about infinite scrolling as a design pattern.
 What UI/UX problems is it trying to solve?
 I discovered this article by searching for  "infinite scroll best practices":